FRRouting/frr/doc/user/bgp.rst

    ip prefix-list pl-allowed-adv seq 5 permit 82.195.133.0/25 ip prefix-list pl-allowed-adv seq 10 deny any

-A more complex example.
-With upstream, peer and customer sessions.
-Advertising global prefixes and NO_EXPORT prefixes and providing actions for customer routes based on community values.
-Extensive use of route-maps and the 'call' feature to support selective advertising of prefixes.
+A more complex example including upstream, peer and customer sessions advertising global prefixes and NO_EXPORT prefixes and providing actions for customer routes based on community values.
+Extensive use is made of route-maps and the 'call' feature to support selective advertising of prefixes.
 This example is intended as guidance only, it has NOT been tested and almost certainly contains silly mistakes, if not serious flaws.

 .. code-block:: frr